rwestlund/avr-osccal/README.md

 ## License

-This library is under the BSD-2-Clause license.
+This code is under the BSD-2-Clause license.

 ## Usage